Thursday, October 22, 2015

 That's truly what makes Noel's rapid ascension so unique.

-While Noel was firing up jumpers at a bandbox gym at Potential Church in Florida, an AAU coach stumbled upon a big kid who displayed flashes of strength and rarified athleticism.
+Back in the day when Noel was firing up jumpers at a bandbox gym at Potential Church in South Florida, an AAU coach stumbled upon a big kid who displayed flashes of monstrous strength and rarified athleticism.

-He didn't make the best decisions with the rock or have a great understanding of the game, but the build and the hops were there.
+He didn't always make the best decisions with the rock or have a great understanding of the game, but the build and the hops were there.
+There was a learning curve, one which Noel has worked diligently at mastering these last few months.

-An unassuming and inexperienced kid soon made hoops his livelihood.
+An unassuming and inexperienced kid bought into the advice and soon made hoops his livelihood.

-The issue Noel creates for foes is his ability to guard multiple positions and knife through traffic, barreling to the rim over the long draping arms of defenders.
+The issue Noel creates for foes is his ability to guard all five positions.

-Georgia Southern, Rider, Western Kentucky, Eastern Kentucky, Hostra, Cleveland State, Arkansas State, Tennessee Tech, and Central Arkansas have all offered.
+Georgia Southern, Rider, Western Kentucky, Eastern Kentucky, Hofstra, Cleveland State, Arkansas State, Tennessee Tech, and Central Arkansas have all offered.

-Arkansas has recently expressed interest, having witnessed Noel's fluid shooting stroke and man-child body at Elev8 Prep in Delray Beach, Fla.
+Arkansas has recently expressed interest, having witnessed Noel's fluid, vastly improved shooting stroke and man-child build.

 Call him a late bloomer, call him a quick learner.